ZIPS Cleaners®

 Training & Support

-ZIPS Cleaners provides a comprehensive 160-hour training curriculum designed to prepare two initial franchisee trainees for launch, covering operational procedures and management practices.
-The program includes on-site launch support for operational readiness; on-site assistance carries an additional fee, and franchisees are responsible for travel and lodging expenses.
+ZIPS Cleaners provides a comprehensive 160-hour training curriculum designed to prepare two individuals for launch.
+The program includes on-site launch assistance, with travel and lodging expenses managed by the franchisee.

 Franchisee Stability

-ZIPS Cleaners earns an Excellent Stability Score.
-Three-year turnover of 1.55% is well below the typical franchise (around 6%), marking much lower churn than industry peers across an all-industry comparison.
-Out of 3 total exits across the three reported years, ceased operations dominated with 3, alongside no terminations, no non-renewals, and no franchisor buybacks.
+ZIPS Cleaners receives a Poor Stability Score.
+Three-year franchisee turnover of 12.06% sits well above the typical franchise across all industries (around 6%).
+Out of 24 total exits across the three reported years, ceased operations dominated with 22, alongside 2 terminations and no non-renewals or franchisor buybacks.

 Unit Growth Analysis